-All maintained schools with a delegated budget must submit the form to the local authority before 31 May.
+All maintained schools with a delegated budget must submit the form to the local authority on or before 1st May.

 2.17 Fraud

 All schools must have a robust system of controls to safeguard themselves against fraudulent or improper use of public money and assets.